Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Government-backed microloans are available through intermediaries — or nonprofit organizations with experience in lending and technical assistance.
-These loans are a lot like other Small Business Administration (SBA) loans, but they come in smaller amounts, have shorter loan terms and aren’t available through most business lenders.
+These loans are a lot like other SBA loans, but they come in smaller amounts, have shorter loan terms and aren’t available through most business lenders.

 Similar to traditional SBA loans, SBA microloans tend to have lower interest rates and more favorable terms than the competition.
 They’re also more difficult to qualify for.

 SBA microloans tend come in amounts of up to $50,000 with terms of up to 6 years.
 To qualify, your business must:

 - Be supported by investors to some extent.